 As dog owners, we intimately understand the whirlwind of emotions that accompanies our beloved canine companions when they're not at their best.
 Dealing with IVDD evoked a range of feelings, from the daunting prospect of surgery or, even more heart-wrenching, the thought of losing Meeko, to the immense relief that washes over us as we witness her attempts to stand the next day.
 These emotions are intertwined with the challenging eight weeks of strict crate rest, collectively highlighting the unwavering resilience of our loyal canine friends and underscoring the profound impact of IVDD.

-Unaware of the existence of IVDD, our journey became a valuable learning experience, prompting us to recognize the significance of educating our community about the signs and symptoms to watch for and the essential steps to take if they and their furry companions find themselves in a similar ordeal.
+Unaware of the existence of IVDD, this journey became a valuable learning experience, prompting us to recognize the significance of educating this community about the signs and symptoms to watch for and the essential steps to take if they and their furry companions find themselves in a similar ordeal.

 Breeds at Risk